dimendozao/dimendozao-OptimizationDER/README.md

 OPF-BESS-ES folder contains stochastic, multi-period, optimal operation of non-ideal MBESS problems.

 These repository not only includes every code implementatioon of every formulation appearing in the manuscript, but also results in .csv files and codes to process these results into LaTex tables, and .txt files with the tables.

+The demand and irradiance data is not publicly available.
+To request this information contact PhD Javier Rosero (jaroserog@unal.edu.co).
+Therefore, most optimization problems available cannot be run if kept unmodified to read different datafiles.

+To run optimizations, it is required a Python distribution with CVXPY, MOSEK, GUROBI, AMPL with IPOPT, BONMIN, HIGHS and SCIP and MATLAB.